CMU-IDS-Fall-2022/final-project-foodrescuers/Proposal.md

 The main visualization will have side by side charts.
 On the left hand side, there will be a stacked bar chart that’s broken down by category of land use, water use, Eutrophication and greenhouse gas emission per ingredient.
 Each bar will show an Impact Index, which indicates the total amount of environmental impact across all types by a weight factor.
 On the right hand side, there will be a tree map as shown in the picture below.

-When the user click on one or more ingredients on the left chart, the charts on the right will change to be like so, where the right hand side shows the combined metrics for all selected ingredients:

 ![alt_text](images/bar_main.png "image_tooltip")
 <center>(Image 6.
 Main visualization default screen)</center>

-When the user click on one or more ingredients on the left chart, the charts on the right will change to be like so, where the right hand side shows the combined metrics for all selected ingredients:
+For interactivity, when the user clicks on one or more ingredients on the left chart, the charts on the right will change to be like so, where the right hand side shows the combined metrics for all selected ingredients:

 ![alt_text](images/bar_select.png "image_tooltip")
 <center>(Image 7.
 Bar select screen)</center>